-For example, if you submit a due process complaint to your district (and forward a copy to the Ohio Department of Education), it will be considered sufficient unless the district notifies the hearing officer, in writing and within 15 days, that it does not think your request has been properly filed.
-Then, the hearing officer has five calendar days from when he or she receives your district's written notice to decide if your due process complaint is sufficient (that it meets the due process complaint requirements identified on page 21).
-The hearing officer also must send his or her decision to you and the district, in writing, within 15 days.
+For example, if you submit a due process complaint to your educational agency (and forward a copy to the Ohio Department of Education and Workforce), it will be considered sufficient unless the educational agency notifies the hearing officer, in writing and within 15 days, that it does not think your request has been properly filed.
+Then, the hearing officer has five calendar days from when he or she receives your educational agency's written notice to decide if your due process complaint is sufficient (that it meets the due process complaint requirements identified on page 22).
+The hearing officer also must send his or her decision to you and the educational agency, in writing, within 15 days.

-If the hearing officer decides that your due process complaint is insufficient, you have the option to either re-file a new due process complaint or amend the original due process complaint, as long as the district consents and has a chance to resolve the situation through a resolution meeting or the hearing officer grants permission no later than five days before the start of the hearing.
+If the hearing officer decides that your due process complaint is insufficient, you have the option to either re-file a new due process complaint or amend the original due process complaint, as long as the educational agency consents and has a chance to resolve the situation through a resolution meeting or the hearing officer grants permission no later than five days before the start of the hearing.

-If you do properly amend your due process complaint, then the 30-day resolution period (see page 23) begins when you file the amended complaint.
+If you do properly amend your due process complaint, then the 30-day resolution period begins when you file the amended complaint.